Columbus Crew SC Technical Staff

-Steve Tashjian is in his first season with the Crew as High Performance Director, joining Sporting Director and Head Coach Gregg Berhalter’s staff on September 19, 2014.
+Steve Tashjian is in his first season with Crew SC as High Performance Director, joining Sporting Director and Head Coach Gregg Berhalter’s staff on September 19, 2014.

 From 2007 to 2009, Tashjian served as Assistant Coach and Head of Fitness, Director of End Stage Rehabilitation and Reconditioning with the Crew.
 He was a part of Sigi Schmid’s staff that led the Black & Gold to Columbus’ first professional championship with the 2008 MLS Cup squad, and was a part of back-to-back Supporters’ Shield wins in 2008 and 2009 in addition to the club’s 2009 CONCACAF Champions League Quarterfinal berth.